linux-chenxing/linux-chenxing.org/infinity6/index.md

 ## SSC323

-- Single Cortex A7 with 64MB of DDR
+- Single Cortex A7 with 64MB of DDR2
 - Apparently no ethernet.
 - [pinout](pinouts.md#88-pin-qfn)